Verb framing: Examples from English and French

-Only in a case in which walking would be considered unusual or notable such as in talking about a crippled person, can the fact that he "walked" into the room be considered to be relevant.
+Only in a case in which walking would be considered unusual or notable, such as in talking about a crippled person, can the fact that he "walked" into the room be considered to be relevant.
 Likewise, saying "I'm flying to London" is normal in English, but saying Je vole ("I'm flying") in French for the same situation is odd because the verb is not one for which manner should be normally expressed in the first place, and flying is also a common way to travel to London from France.
+However, the formulation "Je m'envole pour Londres" ("I'm taking off for London") can also be found, as a more figurative expression.

 This means that the choice of complement, particularly the choice of the preposition, may also be affected.
 In English, the particle or the prepositional phrase (the "satellite") has the path expressed by the use of a dynamic preposition: "(walk) into (the room)", "(fly) to (London)."
 However, in French, the verb normally expresses the path.
 A preposition like à ("to, at, in") is ambiguous between a static reading (Je suis à Paris, "I'm in Paris") and a dynamic reading (Je vais à Paris, "I'm going to Paris").
 If the verb is dynamic and expresses directed motion (motion with an intrinsic direction), à can express movement (Je vais à Paris).
-If not, as is the case for instance with voler ("to fly"), which expresses manner of motion but not directed motion, à tends to receive a static, not a dynamic, interpretation: je vole à Paris would mean something like "I'm flying IN Paris." not "I'm flying TO Paris."
+If not, as is the case for instance with voler ("to fly"), which expresses manner of motion but not directed motion, à tends to receive a static, not a dynamic, interpretation: je vole à Paris would mean something like "I'm flying IN Paris." not "I'm flying TO Paris.", or could even be misconstrued as "I am stealing in Paris", due to homophony of the two verbs.
 Using the same structure in French as directly translated from English may be doubly misleading, as both the verb and the preposition are unusual: Je vais à ("I'm going to") or Je suis en route ("I am on my way") vers/pour Paris ("towards/for Paris") are much clearer in meaning.